Top Menu

 pantry cabinet is emptied for slide installation

-One of the biggest troubles I had when contemplating how to build the drawers were the dimensions, the width and and how deep into the cabinet they should go.
-That's why I took measurements of what we used, so in case you're building your own you can relate to this.
+One of the biggest troubles I had when contemplating how to build the drawers was the dimensions, the width, and how deep into the cabinet they should go.
+That's why I took measurements of what we used, so in case you're building your own, you can relate to this.

 measuring the shelves to fit inside pantry

-The drawers are screwed to the front face, from there to the back of the cabinet I had 23-½", the drawers were 22" deep.
+The drawers are screwed to the front face.
+They'll go from there, the front face to the back of the cabinet.
+The space I had 23-½".

 kitchen organization with pull out shelves in pantry

-The slides inside the cabinet were screwed to the face frame and on the back of the cabinet to 1x2 supports installed flush to the face frame.
+The drawer slides were screwed to the face frame and to 1x2 supports installed parallel and flush to the face frame on the back of the cabinet.

 installing supports on back of pantry for shelf installation